vitalyliber/dokku-github-action/README.md

 Deploy a master branch to your Dokku server.

-This action will deploy the master brunch to your Dokku server via SSH.
+This action will deploy the master branch to your Dokku server via SSH.

 ## Usage